snap-stanford/snap/readme.txt

 ========================================================================
     SNAP GIT REPOSITORY
 ========================================================================
-Quick into on how to use the repository:
+Quick intro on how to use the repository:

 /////////////////////////////////////////////////////////////////////////////
 Each branch acts like a separate version of the repository, so all